How to lay new floors in your Camper or RV easy

 Add a couple of tiles on the floor before you glue them down and bring the slide in.
 Then you will know if it scratches or not.

-Just be sure there aren’t any leftover staples or screws below the slide which could cause scratching when you bring the slide in.
+Just be sure there aren’t any leftover staples or screws below the slide which could cause scratches when you bring the slide in.

 A slide out slicker prevents the slide from scratching the floor when you bring it in.